chakrit/gossip/README.md

 * Copy the file `pjsip/config_site.h` to `pjlib/include/pj/config_site.h` as this is required by both PJSIP and Gossip and use the PJSIP builds already provided by Gossip.

+### LICENSE

+This code is in public domain.

+We do not own the license nor the copyright of the PJSIP source code which are included with Gossip.
+Check the [PJSIP licensing](http://www.pjsip.org/licensing.htm) for more information.